 About the Audion, de Forest later said: "I held in my hand the long-sought Aladdin's Lamp of our new world, 'a lamp by which one might hear instead of read'...and all but remake our world."
-He had earlier written: "The Audion is ... to the sense of sound, what the microscope is to the sense of sight."
+[Father of Radio (1950), page 1] He had earlier written: "The Audion is ... to the sense of sound, what the microscope is to the sense of sight."
+[Father of Radio (1950) page 477, 1920 paper.]
 We can hear so much now because Lee de Forest dedicated his life to helping us do so.
-If the real 'bottom line" is, as inventor Edwin Land suggested, in heaven, then Lee de Forest is a rich man indeed.
+If the real 'bottom line" is, as Edwin Land suggested, in heaven, Lee de Forest is a rich man indeed.

 Thus, Lee de Forest invented the "radio tube" more than 100 years ago, making modern electronics possible and perhaps inevitable.
-Yet he failed in "Radio" after striving mightily, nobly or ignobly, depending on one's point of view.
+Yet he failed in "Radio" after striving mightily - nobly or ignobly, depending on one's point of view.
 He turned to Hollywood in the middle of his life, about 1920.
 Lee de Forest then pioneered the "Talkies" by bringing sound to motion pictures and their industry.

-Having brought the sound of radio - voices of entertainment and news and history, music good and bad, real and imaginary events conveyed by the nuance of audio - into millions of homes in America and in the world, he then brought those sounds to the movies, in thousands of theaters, again for millions of Americans and the world.
+Having brought the sound of radio - voices of entertainment and history, music good and bad, real and imaginary events conveyed by the nuance of audio -- into millions of homes in America and in the world, he then brought those sounds to the movies, in thousands of theaters, again for millions of Americans and the world.
 He called his first radio tube the "Audion" precisely because it enable us to hear what was otherwise undetectable and invisible - radio waves - and he devoted his life to helping us hear music and people in what we now call "the media" - two of which, radio and movies with sound, he practically invented single-handedly.
 Mike Adams has a most interesting story to tell.
+(Lee, 02 May 2011 v.2.1) ##